Concepts¶

 |---|---|

-| Does not exist | Create it, stamp the ownership annotation. |
+| Does not exist | Create it, stamp the ownership annotation and UID label. |

 | Exists with matching ownership annotation | Update it (only if needsUpdate says the content differs). |